cuber-cloud/cuber-gem/README.md

 You just need to create a `Cuberfile`, with ~10 lines of code, and then type `cuber deploy` to package and deploy your app on any Kubernetes cluster.

 Kubernetes is up to 80% cheaper compared to PaaS like Heroku and you can choose between different cloud providers (no lock-in).
-It is also reliable and it can scale applications of any size.
+It is also reliable, it gives you more visibility and control on your application and it can scale applications of any size.
 The only downside is that it's complex and requires many steps and configurations, even if most applications share the same needs...
 Cuber makes Kubernetes simple and more concise.
 In this way you have the simplicity of a PaaS, at the cost of bare infrastructure.